imorrish/Keypad/README.md

 ## Keypad library for Arduino

-**Authors:**  *Mark Stanley***,** *Alexander Brevig*
+**Authors:**  *Mark Stanley***,** *Alexander Brevig* Updated by Ian Morrish - **total hack and hard coded version** To use BCD decoder for row selection.
+I need to create my own library rather than overwriting the keypad.cpp file!

 This repository is a copy of the code found here [[Arduino Playground]](http://playground.arduino.cc/Code/Keypad).